Skip to Content

 Dave worked for Ontario Hydro/OPG/Bruce Power starting in 1982, and retiring in January 2015 as an Operations Specialist.

-His initial involvement with the Town was as a member and later Chair of the Parks and Trails Advisory Committee.
+His initial involvement with the Town was a member and later Chair of the Parks and Trails Advisory Committee.

 In addition to being a Councillor, he is on the United Way of Bruce Grey Board of Directors.
 He is a member of the Lake Huron Fishing Club Executive Committee and is the Manager of the Port Elgin Salmon Hatchery.
 He and Melinda also operate a rental accommodation business in Saugeen Shores.